microsoft/IIoT/3/README.md

   ![ls -l](/images/ListFiles.jpg)

-  1. Start sending messages by invoking the script in Python<br/> (if you are using the Sense HAT emulator, start the emulator in your VNC session: start -> programming -> Sense HAT emulator)
+  1. If you are using the Sense HAT Emulator, start it now (VNC session: Start -> Programming -> Sense HAT emulator)
+  1. Start sending messages by invoking the script in Python<br/>
       ```
       pi@raspberrypi:~ $ python SenseHat_IoTHub_Http_Lab_Key.py
       ```